 In order to minimize the spread of infectious diseases worldwide, antimicrobial drugs are crucial8.
 Although fewer, or even occasionally, ineffective antimicrobial treatments are available for the infection caused by pathogenic bacteria, the development and spread of multidrug-resistant (MDR) strain have become a significant public health threat9,10.
 Folk medicine offers a valuable and underdeveloped resource for researching and developing potential new treatments for microbial infections to reduce the evolution of drug resistance and adverse medication effects.
 Additionally, because these may be more readily available, more economical, and more accessible, the use of medicinal plants opened the potential for the developing world11.

 Free radicals are created spontaneously in biological systems as endogenous reactive oxygen/nitrogen species (ROS/RNS) as a result of normal metabolic events 12.
-Furthermore, a number ofoutside factors, including pollution, UV rays, alcohol, smoking, and chemicals, increase oxidative stress, which leads to an excess of free radicals in the human body 13.
+Furthermore, severaloutside factors, including pollution, UV rays, alcohol, smoking, and chemicals, increase oxidative stress, which leads to an excess of free radicals in the human body 13.
 Naturally, the endogenous antioxidant defense mechanisms (SOD, catalase, and peroxidase) regulate their synthesis and lessen the excess of these substances.
-Various exogenous antioxidants, such as vitamin E, C, and -carotene, scavenge free radicals.
+Various exogenous antioxidants, such as vitamins E, C, and -carotene, scavenge free radicals.
 However, when produced in excess, these antioxidants lose their effectiveness.
 Free radicals can negatively impact lipids and proteins, leading to peroxidation, which can result in unfavorable alterations to cells and gene mutation 14, premature aging, tissue damage, and inflammation 15.
 These free radicals ultimately cause diabetes mellitus, Alzheimer's disease, cancer, and other neurological disorders 16,17,18.
 Because of their capacity to stop or reduce oxidative damage, many synthetic dietary antioxidants have gained recognition.
 The most widely used, such as tert-butyl hydroquinone (TBHQ), butylated hydroxyl toluene (BHT), butylated hydroxyl anisole (BHA), and tocopherol, have been banned in the food industry because they are thought to cause liver damage and cancer19.
 Therefore, scientists have become more interested in discovering inexpensive, safe, and natural alternatives to antioxidants.
 It was difficult to build the sustainability idea to screen natural, abundant, low-value raw products.
 Vegetables, fruits, and biomass from forests all provide significant sources of bioactive compounds, notably natural antioxidants 13,20.

-FagoniaschweinfurthiiHadidi (family Zyophyllaceae) and its closely related species are found throughout the deserts and dry regions of South West U.S.A., Chile, and tropical Africa21.People in the desert have traditionally used the plant to cure skin eruptions, ulcers, skin ailments, antipyretic, pain relief, ear infections, venereal disorders, and other conditions22.
+FagoniaschweinfurthiiHadidi (family Zyophyllaceae) and its closely related species are found throughout the deserts and dry regions of Southwest U.S.A., Chile, and tropical Africa21.People in the desert have traditionally used the plant to cure skin eruptions, ulcers, skin ailments, antipyretic, pain relief, ear infections, venereal disorders, and other conditions22.
 Both internal and topical preparations have traditionally been used to treat hemorrhoids, inflammation, ulcers, leprosy, open wounds, and fever.
 When the entire plant of F.schweinfurthii is boiled in water, the bath is useful for allergies and other skin disorders, and the decoction is taken orally as a blood purifier23.